Dennis Rodman Fast Facts

 July 2000 - Is sentenced to probation and required to attend an alcohol program after pleading guilty to driving under the influence.

-2005 - Becomes the first man and first athlete to pose nude for a PETA ad, People for the Ethical Treatment of Animals.
+2005 - Becomes the first man and first athlete to pose nude for a People for the Ethical Treatment of Animals (PETA) advertisement.

 2011 - Is inducted into the Naismith Memorial Basketball Hall of Fame.